udacity/ud120-projects/README.md

-The aim of this repo is to improve original starter project code for students taking [Intro to Machine Learning](https://classroom.udacity.com/courses/ud120) on Udacity with python 3.8, conda managing and jupyter notebooks
+The aim of this repo is to improve original starter project code for students taking [Intro to Machine Learning](https://classroom.udacity.com/courses/ud120) on Udacity with python 3.8, conda managing and jupyter notebooks.

 ## Mini-Projects